How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Hospital workflows are dynamic.
 Staff rotate across departments, shifts change daily, and contractors come and go.

-Access needs to follow the role, not the badge.
+Access needs to follow the role, not the badge, ensuring that privileges automatically adapt to work assignments and expire when duties end.

 3. Compliance Demands Granular Control